 A character sheet provides multiple views of your character, typically front, side and top.
-A character sheet can be used to model against by projecting those views onto planes in the modeling app.
-Front and side view planes intersect at a 90 degree angle at their center, so the modeler can match scale and proportion.
+A character sheet can be used to model against by projecting those views into the modeling app.

 But character sheets can provide a good deal more.
 They can relate a bit of the character’s backstory, put the character in the context of a scene or an era, and provide texture and color information about the character.